LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/campaign-goals.md

 ---
 Each campaign within the Campaign Builder has a goal, which describes what the campaign hopes to achieve.
 By selecting a goal, you can track the performance of your campaigns and understand their value to your business.
 Once you create a goal it will be added to the goals library and you can reuse it in future campaigns.

-The first step in building your campaign is to decide on one of the possible LiveEngage goals that represents your business goal, for example, _sell product/service_, _Generate leads_, or _Increase page views_.
+The first step in building your campaign is to decide on one of the possible goals that represents your business goal, for example, _sell product/service_, _Generate leads_, or _Increase page views_.
 Choose from a variety of customizable goals that can be used as criteria for success.
 LivePerson will track and display each of the goals reached as conversions on the data bar.

 ![](/img/campaign-goals-1.png)